 Instead, we recommend you aim for safe gifts like candles or a Starbucks gift cards.
 These gifts are all generally well-received and won’t put you at risk of losing a client or having a sexual harassment case brought against you!

 Giving a Gift to Someone Who Doesn’t Celebrate Christmas

-Instead…don’t center your message around “Christmas” but rather “Season’s Greetings.”
+Instead, we recommend you don’t center your message around “Christmas” but rather “Season’s Greetings.”
 This will serve as a better blanket for all holidays celebrated this time of year.

 Giving Unwanted Food Items

-Whether it’s giving a bottle of wine to a recovering alcoholic or a box of cookies to someone’s who’s gluten intolerant, food gifts are rife with possible problems.
+Whether it’s giving a bottle of wine to a recovering alcoholic or a box of cookies to someone who’s gluten intolerant, food gifts are rife with possible problems.
 If you know an employee loves Irish Cream, by all means, give it as a gift.
 But you’re safer steering clear if you’re not certain.

 Giving Cash to Clients or Vendors

 Sometimes companies have rules about what employees can and can’t accept as gifts.
 For example, FedEx drivers can accept gifts valued up to $75, but not cash.

 Clients may find it inappropriate to accept cash as a gift.
 A gift card can be a good replacement, but avoid general Visa or Mastercard cash cards and aim for one that is good for something your client can benefit from, like his or her favorite restaurant.

 Instead of handing your favorite delivery guy an envelope of twenties, we recommend spending those on something he can use, like a warm hat and gloves.
 A nice pair of alpaca gloves from your favorite local farm can be a heartfelt gift and it can feel like true luxury for your delivery person.